apijockey/swiftopenapispec/README.md

 # swiftopenapispec
-A swift library that provides a domain specific language for OpenAPI-specifications
+A cross platform swift library that provides a domain specific language for OpenAPI-specifications